How Much Does a Business Website Cost in the UK?

 "How do I know I'm not overpaying?"
 Ask what's included.
 Ask what happens after launch.
 Ask who handles hosting, security, and updates.
 Ask what it costs when something breaks.
 The cheapest quote often becomes the most expensive website once you factor in everything that comes after the build.

 "Do I own the website?"
 You own your content, your domain, and your brand — always.
-If you ever leave, we'll provide a complete static version of your website (HTML, CSS, JavaScript, and all images) plus any data we hold.
+If you ever leave us, we'll provide a complete static version of your website (HTML, CSS, JavaScript, and all images) plus any data we hold.
 You or another designer can use this as the foundation for a new site.

 What isn't included is the working source code behind custom tools and integrations — things like CRM systems, booking platforms, loyalty programmes, or automation workflows.
 These are built on our platform and maintained as part of your managed service.
 They're the reason the monthly fee exists.
 This is no different from cancelling any other software service — if you stop paying for Mailchimp, you don't get to keep Mailchimp.
 We'll never hold your content hostage, but the custom software we build and maintain for you is part of the service, not a product you take away.